thudfactor/thudfactor/src/posts/2023/12/exploring-rgb/index.md

   - rgb-bars.css
 cover:
   src: LED_RGB_matrix.jpg
-  alt: Closeup of tiny red, greenm and blue LEDs arranged in a matrix for a display.
+  alt: Closeup of tiny red, green and blue LEDs arranged in a matrix for a display.
   description: These LEDs are arranged very close together in a tight matrix; when viewed from a normal distance, the colors from these lights will blend to reproduce a large portion of the visible spectrum.
   attribution:
     name: Komatta / Wikimedia